-A predoctoral researcher who wishes to withdraw from GSSIMR must meet with the Dean or their designee then submit a written notice to the Associate Dean for Administration & Registrar.
-The Associate Dean subsequently takes the necessary steps to end the predoctoral researcher's affiliation with GSSIMR in a timely manner.
+A student who wishes to withdraw from GSSIMR must meet with the Dean or their designee then submit a written notice to the Associate Dean for Administration & Registrar.
+The Associate Dean subsequently takes the necessary steps to end the student's affiliation with GSSIMR in a timely manner.

-If a predoctoral researcher withdraws from GSSIMR, their transcript indicates a grade of "W" for the courses in which they were enrolled at the time of withdrawal.
+If a student withdraws from GSSIMR, their transcript indicates a grade of "W" for the courses in which they were enrolled at the time of withdrawal.
 "Withdrawal from Program" and the date of withdrawal is noted on the transcript following the last term's grades.
-The effective date of the withdrawal is a date indicated in the predoctoral researcher's written notice or, if no date is indicated, it is the date the written notice is received by the Associate Dean for Administration & Registrar.
+The effective date of the withdrawal is a date indicated in the student's written notice or, if no date is indicated, it is the date the written notice is received by the Associate Dean for Administration & Registrar.

-A predoctoral researcher who withdraws from GSSIMR and later wishes to be reinstated must reapply by following the same admission application process as all applicants.
+A student who withdraws from GSSIMR and later wishes to be reinstated must reapply by following the same admission application process as all applicants.